Modularity and uniformization of a higher genus algebraic space curve, its distinct arithmetical realizations by cohomology groups and $E_6$, $E_7$, $E_8$-singularities

 Hence, Theorem 1.6 gives a projective model of the modular curve $X(13)$ in $\mathbb{P}^5$.
 Moreover, the following theorem shows that the modular curve $X(13)$ is connected with a Fano four-fold (higher dimensional algebraic variety) by the invariant theory.
 Consequently, it shows that where the above $\mathbf{B}$-terms come from.

 \textbf{Theorem 1.7.} (Main Theorem 2) {\it The curve $Y$ can be constructed from the invariant quartic Fano four-fold $\Phi_4=0$ in $\mathbb{CP}^5$, i.e., }

 Note that there is a close relationship between ideals $I(Y)$ and varieties $Y$ which reveals the intimate link between algebra and geometry.
 The solutions of a system of polynomial equations form a geometric object called a variety, the corresponding algebraic object is an ideal.
 Moreover, invariant theory play an important role, which has had a profound effect on the development of algebraic geometry.
 Theorem 1.6 and Theorem 1.7 give the geometric aspect of the algebraic space curve $Y$.
-For its algebraic aspect, the corresponding ideal $I(Y)$ admits an action of the group $G \cong SL(2, 13)$ by the theory of invariants.
+For its algebraic aspect, the corresponding ideal $I(Y)$ admits an action of the group $G \cong \text{SL}(2, 13)$ by the theory of invariants.

-\textbf{Theorem 1.8.} (Main Theorem 3) {\it The ideal $I(Y)$ is invariant under the action of $G$, which gives a twenty-one dimensional representation $($complementary series$)$ of $G$.}
+\textbf{Theorem 1.8.} (Main Theorem 3) {\it The ideal $I(Y)$ is invariant under the action of $G$, which gives a twenty-one dimensional representation of $G$.}

-Theorem 1.8 leads to a new representation ($21$-dimensional representation) of $\text{SL}(2, 13)$.
-Here, the irreducible representations of $\text{SL}(2, q)$ are well known for a very long time (see \cite{Fr1}, \cite{J} and \cite{S}).
-In fact, Schur (see \cite{S}) derived the character tables of the groups $\text{SL}(2, q)$ for all values of $q$.
-For $G=\text{SL}(2, q)$, there are at most conjugacy classes which can appear in the following formula on the dimensions of ordinary representations:
+Theorem 1.8 leads to a $21$-dimensional representation of $\text{SL}(2, 13)$.
+Here, the irreducible representations of $\text{SL}(2, q)$ are well known for a very long time (see \cite{Fr1}, \cite{J} and \cite{S2}).
+In fact, Schur (see \cite{S2}) derived the character tables of the groups $\text{SL}(2, q)$ for all values of $q$.
+For $G=\text{SL}(2, q)$, there are at most

+conjugacy classes which can appear in the following formula on the dimensions of ordinary representations:

 In particular, when $q=13$, $|G|=2184$.
 There are at most $q+4=17$ conjugacy classes and

 corresponding to the decomposition of conjugacy classes: